rails-on-services/guides/pages/getting-started-infrastructure.md

 ### [5 Stand up the infrastructure](#standup-the-infrastructure)

-So far you should be able to launch simple infrastructure consists of single VPC and GCI.
+You should now be able to launch simple infrastructure consisting of a single VPC and GCI:

-Go back to root folder.
-Enter `ros` folder.

-Initialise the project
-`cd ~/my-project/my-platform/ros`
-`ros be init`
+{% highlight bash %}
+cd ~/my-project/my-platform/ros
+{% endhighlight %}

 Generate Terraform scripts out of your templates
-`ros generate:be:infra`
+{% highlight bash %}
+ros generate:be:infra
+{% endhighlight %}

 Generate the Terraform plan
+{% highlight bash %}
-`ros be infra plan`
+ros be infra plan
+{% endhighlight %}

 Apply your Terraform infrastructure plan
+{% highlight bash %}
-`ros be infra apply`
+ros be infra apply
+{% endhighlight %}

 Use `-v` and/or `-n` for verbosity and/or dry-run respectively.